Who we are

 Google Analytics also collects Internet Protocol (IP) addresses to provide and protect the security of the service, and to give website owners a sense of which country, state, or city in the world their users come from (also known as “IP geolocation”).
 Google Analytics provides a method to mask IPs that are collected (detailed below) but note that website owners have access to their users’ IP addresses even if the website owners do not use Google Analytics.”

 Most browsers are set to accept cookies by default.
-If you like, you may remove and reject cookies from with your browser settings.
-This may affect how the SPARK Museum website works for you.
+You may choose to remove and/or reject cookies, using your browser settings to do so.
+This may affect how the website functions for you.

 Links to other websites: This website may contain links to external websites.
 If you visit those other sites, your use of those sites is subject to the privacy policies of those sites.
 You are encouraged to read the privacy policies of all sites you visit.